 Norfolk County Council has sought to use data from rain gauges where incidents of flooding are located within a 2.5 km radius of the instrumentation.
 This distance meets the requirements of British Standards and aims to capture localised rainfall patterns.
 Where there is no available data within this radius this will be stated.

-This incident was not within 2.5km of an active rain gauge station.
+The affected property is not within 2.5km of a rainfall gauge.

 Historic flooding incidents within the catchment